dimixar/Test-task/README.md

     Include full source code (Unity project)
     Include a brief decription of your decisions and challenges in project, as well as possible improvements.
+    Or just use git repository and share the lnik